 Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

-There’s technically no such thing as a fall movie.
-They exist only as vague concept, a vibe, rather than as an actual category.
-And by that logic, “fall movie looks” is a non-existent general of cozy sweaters and oodles of corduroy, unmoored by a tangible sartorial definition.
+We’ll be straight with you; there’s technically no such thing as a “fall movie“.
+The genre exists only at best as a vague concept, a vibe, rather than as an actual Academy Award category.
+And by extension of logic, “fall movie looks” are a non-existent generalization of whatever it is that costume directors decide to stick actors in, a gaggle of garms that, unlike classic fall style, is unmoored by any tangible sartorial distinction.

 Billy Crystal in When Harry Met Sally